Kcav18/Final_Project/README.md

 interested in the violent crime data in those areas.
 How dangerous a place is will be a huge factor for them as their utmost concern is the safety of their family.

-Secret Jones has already received an analysis of crime data for Atlanta and Chicago and has asked our company to perform a similar analysis for Charlotte, NC.
+Secret Jones has already received an analysis of crime data for Atlanta and Chicago and has asked our Charlotte based company to perform a similar analysis for Charlotte, NC.

 We have been tasked with analyzing the type of crimes occuring in Charlotte, how often a crime occurs, and which area of Charlotte tends to see the most crime.